 At this point, I found that it is often beneficial for students to discuss their reasons, examples, and ideas with each other.
 I have learned from experience that talking out loud prior to the writing process helps students solidify their thinking, which often translates into stronger and more cohesive essays.

 It is also at this point that I like to introduce additional sources so students can further strengthen their opinions.
-Since the first sources (paired texts) are in print form, I often show a visual or auditory source such as a video clip, podcast, newscast, etc. For this lesson I showed this short video about fidget spinners in the classroom.
-It is presented from the teacher’s perspective and provides students with some do’s and don’ts of classroom spinner use.
+Since the first sources (paired texts) are in print form, I often show a visual or auditory source such as a video clip, podcast, newscast, etc. For this lesson I showed this short youtube video about fidget spinners in the classroom.

 How To Organize and Evaluate Student Writing